mattes337/MoRAG/ALPINE-INSTALL-SCRIPT.md

 - Services run under dedicated users (redis)
 - File permissions are properly set
-- No root execution required for normal operation
+- Script can be run as root (standard for Alpine) or with sudo
 - API keys should be kept secure in `.env` file
 - External Qdrant server should be properly secured and accessible